sirmarcis/DCECProver/README.md

 Conclusion:
 [conclusion]"

-or can specify a file with the necessary inputst in it.
+You also can specify a file with the necessary inputs in it.
 Usage of this is as follows:
 ./shadowprover.exe [file-name] -f
 or
 ./shadowprover.exe [file-name] --file